Myrtle Beach Hidden Gems – 10 Must-See Places

 7. Brookgreen Gardens

-For more magical hidden gems in Myrtle Beach, a day at Brookgreen Gardens is a must.
+For more magical hidden gems in Myrtle, a day at Brookgreen Gardens, known for its sculpture garden, is a must.
 Combining art, history, and culture, Brookgreen Gardens was also founded by the designers of Atalaya Castle, Archer and Anna Huntington.
 The grounds boast botanical gardens, exquisite art installations, tours, and a zoo for wildlife education and preservation.

 8. Sandy Island